Cursive (band): I Am Gemini (2012–2014)

 The follow-up to Mama, I'm Swollen, called I Am Gemini, was released on February 21, 2012 on Saddle Creek Records.
 Cornbread Compton was replaced by Cully Symington prior to recording the album.
-With a lyric sheet described by Ian Cohen of Pitchfork Media as a "full-blown libretto," I Am Gemini is presented as a play, telling the story of "twin brothers separated at birth, one good and one evil, their unexpected reunion in a house that is not a home ignites a classic struggle for the soul."
-The album has been characterized as difficult to access musically, with Paste Magazine's Tyler Kain saying "[Cursive's] signature parts are still there with those gnarled, winding guitar parts and Matt Maginn’s melodic, grounded bass lines.
+With a lyric sheet described by Ian Cohen of Pitchfork Media as a "full-blown libretto", I Am Gemini is presented as a play, telling the story of "twin brothers separated at birth, one good and one evil, their unexpected reunion in a house that is not a home ignites a classic struggle for the soul."
+The album has been characterized as difficult to access musically, with Paste Magazine's Tyler Kain saying "[Cursive's] signature parts are still there with those gnarled, winding guitar parts and Matt Maginn's melodic, grounded bass lines.
 But the exploration of off-kilter changes, funny time signatures and near-metal breakdowns can make Gemini a hard first listen."
 I Am Gemini received a similar critical evaluation as Mama, I'm Swollen, scoring a measure of 63 on "weighted average" from Metacritic, or generally favorable reviews.

 The Ugly Organ was reissued by Cursive and Saddle Creek in 2014, featuring four additional tracks originally released on 8 Teeth to Eat You and four songs from singles and compilations.
 Cursive went on a brief tour in the spring of 2014 to support the reissue.

 15 Passenger, Vitriola, and Get Fixed (2017–present)

 Cursive launched their own record label in early 2017, 15 Passenger.
 The debut release for the label was a new solo album from Kasher, No Resolution.
 The band reissued their first two albums through 15 Passenger in the fall of 2017, with plans to continue reissuing all of their releases through the label as well as new material.
 In addition to Cursive's and Kasher's work, 15 Passenger releases material from other artists as well.

 In August 2018, Cursive announced their eighth studio album Vitriola.
 It was also announced that Clint Schnase would be returning to the band in order for previous drummer Symington to focus on recording and touring with Sparta.
-The album also features contributions from cellist Megan Seibe, who had previously toured alongside Kasher in an acoustic duo mode.
+The album also features contributions from cellist Megan Siebe, who had previously toured alongside Kasher in an acoustic duo mode.
 This marks the first Cursive album to feature cello since The Ugly Organ.
-The album's lead single, "Life Savings," was released on the same day.
+The album's lead single, "Life Savings", was released on the same day.